CRG9/Technical-Portfolio/README.md

 ### AI-Assisted Development

-For some of the more complex JavaScript operations, algorithmic challenges, or to explore alternative solutions, I occasionally utilized **Google's Gemini**.
+For some of the more complex JavaScript operations, extensive framework like Three.js, algorithmic challenges, or to explore alternative solutions, I occasionally utilized **Google's Gemini**.
 This allowed me to learn more efficiently and implement sophisticated features while still being the primary author and architect of the project.

 How to View
 -----------